Domains »Move a Domain Using Custom A Records

 Changing an A record

-By default, your domain’s A record will be set to point to WordPress.com.
-It will be the first record in the list, under Existing DNS Records.
-Hover over it with your mouse and click on the pencil icon to edit it.
+Your domain’s A record points to WordPress.com by default.
+It is the first record in the list under Existing DNS Records.
+Hover over it and click on the pencil icon to edit it.

-Your new host should have provided you with the address to point your new domain to.
-It should be comprised of four sets of numbers separate by periods, for example:
+Your new host should have provided you with the address to point your domain to.
+It consists of four sets of numbers separated by periods, e.g:

-Enter the address in the points to field, and click on Add to add it.
-Confirm that the correct address is shown under Existing DNS Records, and click on Save Changes to make the change live.
+Enter the address in the points to field, click on Add and then on Save Changes.

-The domain will start pointing to your new host immediately after you save your changes.
-However, most hosts will require you to set up the domain on their end too.
-Contact your new host for more information about this.
+The domain will start pointing to your new host immediately, but most hosts require you to set up the domain on their end as well.
+Here are instructions for some popular hosting services:

 Resetting a domain A record

-To reset your domain’s default A records and make it point to WordPress.com again, hover over your custom A record and click the trash icon to remove.
+To reset your domain’s A record and make it point to WordPress.com again, hover over your custom A record and click the trash icon to remove.

 Adding WWW to your domain

-http://www.yourgroovydomain.com), you will need to set a CNAME for that subdomain.
+http://www.example.com), you will need to create a CNAME record for that subdomain.